-Just a short walk away, Erfurt Central Station is located within one kilometre from the hotel and provides hourly ICE rail service to all major cities in Germany.
-Taxi and tram service is also available near the hotel.
+Erfurt Central Station is within one kilometre of the hotel and provides hourly ICE rail service to all major German cities.
+Find taxi and tram service near the hotel, as well.

 Drive along Bindeslebener Landstrasse and follow signs toward Altstadt/Zentrum to the Juri-Gagarin-Ring.
 The hotel is the second-tallest building in the city.

 Driving directions from Dresden, Munich, Berlin or Frankfurt, Bad Hersfeld and Eisenach: